-We were set up almost 40 years ago to help Blaise.
+we were set up almost 40 years ago and in 2021 will celebrate our birthday.

 what we are doing today?

-As we look forward to our 40th birthday, we face an every continuing squeeze on the councils park budget, which makes the job of maintaining the fabric of the blaise harder than ever.
+as we look forward to 2021 and our 40th birthday We face an ever continuing squeeze on the councils park budget, which makes the job of maintaining the fabric of blaise harder than ever.

 This clearly won't be an easy challenge but with the ever increasing help of our growing number of volunteers, deciding on our top priorities and implementing these with the funding we have at our disposal.

-We must also ensure that our voices are heard by the Council as they implement their austerity budget plans.
-But we cannot do this without the help of the local community and in particular, the Friends of Blaise and your suggestions and support are now needed more than ever.
+we must also ensure that our voices are heard by the council as they impliment their austerity budget plans but we cannot do this without the help of the local community and in particular the friends of blaise. your suggestions and support are now needed more than ever.

 however the current situation that the council now finds itself is leading to a closer more cooperative relationship with them for our volunteer work and funding contributions and this has got to be a good thing for us in the longer term.